 Campaigns can also be simple and straight to the heart, focussed on connecting with people in ways that are both meaningful and linked to the holiday in question.

-If you’re looking for market research and a digital marketing strategy for China, Alarice can help.
-We can give you that research to use in-house or execute it for you, from account registration to content creation and naming services.
+If you’re looking for market research or marketing strategy for China, Alarice can help.
+We can give you that research to use in-house or execute it for you, from Chinese social media account registration to social media marketing in China and product naming services.

 Check out our China Q3 2021 report to find out more about the China market and marketing trends and stay up to minute and check out the latest issue of What’s Up in China.